All references are to A. Einstein - "Relativity, The Special And The

 With S and F back in place, and the disc stationary, set it so the line S to F is perpendicular to the line from the mirror M to the centre of the disc.
 Activate the trigger Tm without moving the disc, and adjust DL (or the delayed time base) to trigger the scope to bring the sharp rise on the A trace (when the sensor is activated) to the left hand graticule line (this will be about 10us delay, plus whatever is needed for the lead length differences and the SODs of F and S).
 Move the disc 1degree so the flash has 8.728mm farther to travel to reach the sensor.
 With the disc stationary at this new position, check the delay between triggering the flash and its reception at the sensor.
 It should be 29.11ps.

 Spin the disc at 21,600rpm.
-This speed was chosen so the disc would rotate 1 degree during the 10 us light travel time, but a slower speed will do.
-Adjust the maths accordingly.
+This speed was chosen so the disc would rotate 1 degree during the 10 us light travel time.

 The flash from F takes 10us to reach sensor S via mirror M. In that time the disc has rotated 1 degree.

 1 degree on the circumference of a disc of 1 meter diameter is 8.728mm, therefore the time for light to cross that distance is 29.11ps.
 As the sensor on the disc moves cicumferencially, while light travels linearly, there is a very slight discrepancy in the distance travelled, but the error is negligible.